-The College uses a Student Management Portal called COMPASS, designed to provide active links so you can easily access important information relating to your son/daughter's wellbeing and progress at any time.

-This Portal is used for recording student attendance, academic results and merits/demerits, as well as for communication with students, parents/carers and staff.
-Parents can advise the College of absences, view student timetables and view student progress all through the portal.

-New students and parents will be added to Compass by Catholic Schools Broken Bay (CSBB) once the College year has started and provided with further information/instructions about using the portal.

-More information about how to use Compass will be provided to parents at the start of the year.
+- The College uses a Student Management Portal called Compass as our main communication channel.
+It is designed to provide active links so you can easily access important information relating to your son/daughter's wellbeing and progress at any time. - This Portal is used for recording student attendance, academic results, merits and infringements, as well as for communication with students, parents/carers and staff.
+Parents can advise the College of absences, view student timetables and view student progress all through the portal. - New students and parents will be added to Compass by Catholic Schools Broken Bay (CSBB) once the College year has started and provided with further information about how to log in at that time. - More information about how to use Compass will be provided to parents at the start of the year.